XiaoFeng Wang (computer scientist)

 XiaoFeng Wang (王晓峰 (Wáng Xiǎofēng)) is a Chinese-American computer scientist known for his research on computer security, cryptography, and privacy.
 Wang joined the faculty of Indiana University Bloomington (IU) in 2004.
 He was appointed as a full professor in 2015 and as the associate dean for research in 2023 at IU's Luddy School of Informatics, Computing, and Engineering.
+He is now a professor at Nanyang Technological University in Singapore.

 In March 2025, Wang told IU he was planning to accept a position at another university after the end of the current academic year, and IU responded by putting him on administrative leave, locking him out of his office and laptop, disabling his email account, removing his faculty profile and contact information from the university website, and then firing him from his position by email a couple of weeks later without providing a reason for his dismissal.
 His wife, who also worked at IU, was similarly dismissed by email without explanation.
 On the same day he was fired, his two homes were searched by the United States FBI and Department of Homeland Security federal agencies.
 It was later reported that the university has been investigating whether Wang had properly revealed who he was collaborating with and the sources of the funding for his research – including whether he was receiving funding from China.
 Neither he nor his wife were arrested or charged with any crime.
 The faculty labor union and more than 250 members of the IU faculty and staff have protested the manner of his dismissal, including at least 32 faculty members of the computer science department.